ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/1-Installing-EmrEtlRunner.md

 For details on how to do this, please see the section "Configuring the client" in the [[Setting up EMR command line tools]] wiki page.
 Make sure that you setup the EC2 key pair inside the region in which you will be running your ETL jobs.

 <a name="s3-buckets"/>
-### 2.4 S3 buckets
+### 2.4 S3 locations

-EmrEtlRunner moves the Snowplow event data through six distinct buckets (or rather, folders within S3 buckets) during the ETL process.
-These buckets are as follows:
+EmrEtlRunner processes data through three distinct states:

-1. **In Bucket** - contains the raw Snowplow event logs to process
+1. **:raw** - raw Snowplow event logs are the input to the EmrEtlRunner process
-2. **Processing Bucket** - where EmrEtlRunner moves the raw event logs for processing
+2. **:enriched** - EmrEtlRunner validates and enriches the raw event logs into enriched events
-3. **Out Bucket** - where EmrEtlRunner stores the processed Snowplow-format event files
-4. **Bad Rows Bucket** - where EmrEtlRunner stores any raw event lines which fail validation
-5. **Errors Bucket** - optional.
-Where EmrEtlRunner stores any raw event lines which caused an unexpected error
-6. **Archive Bucket** - where EmrEtlRunner moves the raw Snowplow event logs after successful processing

-You will have already set up the **In Bucket** when you were configuring your Snowplow collector - but the other five buckets do not exist yet.

-**Important:** Please note that currently Redshift can only load from buckets in the same region as the Redshift instance, so you will need to locate your **Out Bucket** and Redshift clusters in the same region.

-So, create the other five buckets in the same AWS region as your **In Bucket**.
-Take a note of the buckets' names as you will need to use these buckets shortly.
+3. **:shredded** - EmrEtlRunner shreds JSONs found in enriched events ready for loading into dedicated Redshift tables

+For `:raw:in`, specify the Amazon S3 path you configured for your Snowplow collector.

+For all other S3 locations, you can specify paths within a single S3 bucket that you setup now.
+This bucket must be in the same AWS region as your `:raw:in` bucket.

 Done?
 Right, now we can install EmrEtlRunner.